Pipelines

 (press 'Enter' when asked, to accept the default name).
 This will distinguish it from your other pipelines, should you create multiple, and works well if you follow a pipeline-per-branch workflow. -

-Release order: You'll be prompted for environments you want to deploy to – select them based on the order you want them to be deployed in your pipeline (deployments happen one environment at a time).
+Release order: You'll be prompted for environments you want to deploy or deploy to – select them based on the order you want them to be deployed in your pipeline (deployments happen one environment at a time).
 You may, for example, want to deploy to your

 test